kallisons/NOAH_LSM_Mussel_v2.0/README.md

 ------------------------------------
 Processing the model output with R
 ------------------------------------
 The model output needs to be processed.
-The following commands (1) extract mussel temperatures from a beddepth of 3 cm and convert the time to local solar noon using longitude of the site, (2) calculate survival, and (3) calculate maximum mussel temperature statistics.
-The code for calculating mussel survival and maximum mussel temperature statistics requires (1).
+The following commands (1) extract predicted mussel temperatures from a beddepth of 3 cm and convert the time to local solar noon using longitude of the site, (2) calculate predicted survival, and (3) calculate predicted maximum mussel temperatures.
+The code for calculating mussel survival and maximum mussel temperatures requires the output files produced by (1).

 Change directory:

     cd NOAH_LSM_Mussel_v2.0/RCode_ProcessOutput

-**(1) Extract mussel temperatures**
+**(1) Extract predicted mussel temperatures**

 Command to run R code: